pradumnnec/fogflow/doc/en/source/FogFlowGuide1.md

 #### S2 (Error printing message):

-*Rule*: An error string shall neither be capitalized nor end with a punctuation according to Go standards.
+*Rule*: An error string shall neither be capitalized nor end with a punctuation according to Golang standards.

 * Bad implementation
 ```